-The Binghamton University Alumni Association will present its 2024 Special Recognition Awards May 1, at the Yale Club in Manhattan.
-Registration for this event will open in February.
+The Binghamton University Alumni Association presented its 2024 Special Recognition Awards May 1, at the Yale Club in Manhattan.
+The following alumni were honored for their career achievements, social impact and volunteer service to the University.

 Lisa Abbott, MBA '93